svlad-90/livelooping/md/looper-mux/looper-mux.md

 ## Changing the tempo

-Currently, the change of the tempo in the middle of the jamming session is not supported.
-That is caused by the underlying "Augustus loop" VST plugin, which ruines the sync between the tracks once the tempo was changed.
+Currently, the change of tempo in the middle of the jamming session is not supported.
+That is caused by the underlying "Augustus loop" VST plugin, which ruins the sync between the tracks once the tempo was changed.

 Thus, the change is allowed only when the "looper mux" device **IS NOT** in the **Play** mode.